bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 #### Ichor Mountains
 Separating the deserts of Zoedrem and the Dead Sea are the Ichor Mountains.
 Their name comes from the many tributaries they birth, most of which feed the Dratl River.
-While thick, the mountain range is somewhat sparse, and a variety of passages connect the Westlands to the Dead Sea and the Seven Protectorates<!-- TODO.
+While thick, the mountain range is somewhat sparse, and a variety of passages connect the Westlands to the Dead Sea<!-- TODO.
+Link. --> and the Seven Principates<!-- TODO.
 Link. -->.

 #### Beryl Sea
 The Beryl Sea is a large expanse of warm water.
-Its violent winds, battering waters, and unpredictable thunderstorms make sailing it essentially impossible for anyone but the Qulbaba irds<!--TODO.
-Link. --> of Jenkash.
+Its violent winds, battering waters, and unpredictable thunderstorms make sailing it essentially impossible for anyone but the Qulbaba irds of Jenkash.
 Yet no nixwalker<!-- TODO.
 Link. --> has reported ships since The Penance, and the once great empire is thought to be lost to it.

 #### Dratl'fal Savanna